Why Boss CSS

 Features at a glance

-$$props or CSS‑like className syntax with nested contexts. - Tokens + theming: token variables + typed access with
+- Tokens + theming: typed token access with

-$$.token. - CSS boundaries: split output by folder with
+- CSS boundaries: split CSS by directory without changing authoring.

 Ideal use cases